 Daniel shook his head and put on the shoe.
 “Everyone okay?”

 Jack studied his face, looking for clues to how Daniel was really doing.
-“Carter’s probably still blushing.
-For cryin’ out loud, it’s not as if you showed her your backside.
-And Bra’tac and Teal’c find it highly amusing.”
+“Carter’s probably still snickering.
+Bra’tac and Teal’c find it amusing.”

-Daniel snorted, remembering how Sam looked away when he appeared from Jack’s office covered in the flag.
+Daniel snorted, remembering how Sam covered her mouth when he appeared from Jack’s office.
+Naked.
+With a flag.
 “I still can’t believe she made me blush.
 It’s usually the other way around.”

 Jack gave him a little grin and sat down, straddling the end of the bench.
 “With what happened with Jacob, then Pete, Carter wants to work herself into a stupor so I ordered her to take some time off and go to San Diego.”

 “Ah.
-That’s why she was packing when I went to see her about her dad.”
+That’s why she was packing when I went to see her about Jacob.”
 He’d held her for a long time, rubbing her back.
 She hadn’t been crying, but it’d been close.

 They were silent for a moment, then Jack asked, “So, what’re you planning on doing?”